The largest borough in NYC has its own Marathon and it’s coming to you on Sunday, March 22nd, 2020!

 In 2013, the Queens Distance Runners were established.
 It was the goal of our organization and club to establish a team that effectively represented the borough of Queens.
 A good deal of races take place in Central Park and Prospect Park.
-Week after week we bonded on rides on the 7 train to a Race Centrals outside of Queens.
+Week after week we bonded on rides on the 7 train to race centrals outside of Queens.
 As more gold singlets popped up, we found 34th Avenue, Queens Blvd, Woodhaven Blvd, and so many more streets in Queens flowing with runners.

 Only one mile of the TCS New York City Marathon takes place in Queens, the largest borough in New York City and most ethnically diverse urban area on Earth.